 Leading cause of cancer-related death in Swedish men

-In Sweden, prostate cancer (PC) is the most common form of cancer in men and approximately one in seven men under the age of 75 has or has had prostate cancer.
+In Sweden, prostate cancer (PC) is the most common form of cancer in men and at the age of 75 approximately one in seven men has or has had prostate cancer.
 Today most patients with early‐stage localized PC can be cured while the need for treatments that provide substantial overall survival or curative benefit in patients that have progressed to castration-resistant prostate cancer (CRPC) remains.
 For many of the patients diagnosed with CRPC, the cancer has spread beyond the prostate (i.e. metastatic CRPC).

 Approximately 90 percent of all cancer patients die from their metastases, not the primary tumor itself.
 There is consequently a great need for drugs that prevent the formation of metastases, for example by blocking cancer cell invasion and suppression of already existing metastases in patients with, or at risk of developing, metastatic disease.